 - 2023: Franz Welser-Möst (also his third time)

-New Year’s Concert tickets & dates
+New Year’s concert tickets & dates

-The 2023/2024 dates are:
+The 2025/2026 dates are:

-- December 30, 2023 – the Preview Performance (11am)
+- December 30, 2025 – the Preview Performance (11am)

-- December 31, 2023 – the New Year’s Eve Concert (7.30pm)
+- December 31, 2025 – the New Year’s Eve Concert (7.30pm)

-- January 1, 2024 – the New Year’s Concert (11.15am)
+- January 1, 2026 – the New Year’s Concert (11.15am)

 Vienna has a tradition of egalitarian access to culture.
 So, for example, you can see opera at the State Opera House for as little as the price of a cup of coffee.

-Tickets for the New Year concert performances start at €20 (for the preview concert on December 30th), though you can pay much more, of course.
-The best seats at the main event on January 1st cost €1200.
+Tickets for the New Year concert performances typically start at around €20 to €35 (depending which one you attend), though you can pay much more, of course.
+The best seats at the main event on January 1st cost in excess of €1000.

 The good news is you have as great a chance of getting a ticket as just about anyone.
 The bad news is that this chance is low.